-We’ve already written about the best movies about trucks and truck drivers you have to watch, and now it is time now for our recommendation on some great car movies you must see.
+We’ve already written about the best movies about trucks and truck drivers you have to watch.
+Now it is time now for our recommendation on some great car movies you must see.
 From classic ones full of drama, comedy, and romance to more recent ones that include action, crime, spy-thriller and documentary, we have it all.

 The yellow Rolls-Royce, 1964

-This classic was released on May 13, 1965 and combines drama with comedy and romance.
+This classic launched on May 13, 1965 and combines drama with comedy and romance.
 Directed by Anthony Asquith and written by Terence Rattigan, the movie starred Ingrid Bergman, Rex Harrison and Shirley MacLaine.
-There are three stories within the movie that tell us more about the lives of three different owners of a specific type of a yellow Rolls-Royce.
+Moreover, there are three stories within the movie that tell us more about the lives of three different owners of a specific type of a yellow Rolls-Royce.
 A must watch?

 The yellow Rolls-Royce1964